 After college, she attended George Mason School of Law and received her Juris Doctorate degree in 1995.
 Ms. Ashworth began her legal career as an Associate Attorney at the law firm of Farrell and Croft handling cases in the fields of domestic relations, criminal defense, and juvenile law.

-Amy spent 19 years as a prosecutor representing the citizens of the City of Manassas Park and the Town of Haymarket and as an Assistant Commonwealth's Attorney for Prince William County.
-During her tenure in the Commonwealth’s Attorney’s Office, she was in the Special Victim’s Unit prosecuting violent offenders who preyed upon the most vulnerable and innocent victims.
-Amy prosecuted homicides, child physical and sexual abuse cases, rape and sexual assault cases, and domestic violence cases.
+In 1997, Ms. Ashworth opened her own law firm and was hired as a part-time prosecutor for the City of Manassas Park and the Town of Haymarket.
+During her time as a solo practitioner, Ms. Ashworth was named Guardian ad litem of the year for her work on behalf of abused and neglected children.
+She became a full-time prosecutor in 2005 when she hired as an Assistant Commonwealth's Attorney for Prince William County.
+During her tenure in the Commonwealth’s Attorneys’ Office, Ms. Ashworth was assigned to the Special Victims for nine years, prosecuting violent offenders who preyed upon the most vulnerable and innocent victims.
+Ms. Ashworth prosecuted hundreds of cases including homicide, child physical and sexual abuse, rape and sexual assault cases and domestic violence cases.

 Ms. Ashworth left prosecution in 2016 and rejoined Farrell & Croft as a partner and focused her practice on criminal defense and family law.
 She holds an AV rating in both Legal Ability and Ethical Standards from Martindale Hubbell and was awarded the Justicia Award by the VWAA – Prince William Chapter in 2017 for her work with victims of sexual assault and domestic violence